Table of Contents

 How digital marketing funnels convert leads into dental patients

-Your online ads are just one part of the overall digital marketing funnel that leads new patients into your office.
+Your online ads are just one part of the overall digital marketing for dentists funnel that leads new patients into your office.
 After attracting people with your ads, the goal is to convert them to leads, close the sale to convert them to patients, and then delight them so they keep coming back.

 Attract them with digital ads

-The main purpose of your ads is to capture attention and inspire action to take the next step.
+The main purpose of your dental ppc ads is to capture attention and inspire action to take the next step.
 That next step isn’t always scheduling an appointment.
 (Although, in the days of print ads that typically was the case.)
 Getting them to fill out a form on a landing page to download some valuable information can be much easier than asking them to pick up a phone and call your office.

 Convert them to leads with a landing page